yang-hu-nju/yang-hu-nju.github.io/index.md

 # **Yibo Qiao (乔艺波)**

+Welcome to my personal website:)
-Yibo Qiao is currently a PhD candidate in Human Geography and Spatial Planning at Utrecht University.
-He graduated from Zhejiang University and Nanjing University respectively, both in the major of Urban and Rural Planning.
-He investigates the impact of external linkages (such as return migrants, multinational enterprises, and interregional co-inventor networks) on innovation and regional diversification.
-Please find my publications on [Google Scholar](https://scholar.google.com/citations?hl=nl&user=gabVn1UAAAAJ) and contact me with Email (y.qiao@uu.nl).
+I am currently a PhD candidate in Human Geography and Spatial Planning at Utrecht University.
+I graduated from Zhejiang University and Nanjing University respectively, both in the major of Urban and Rural Planning.
+During my PhD, I investigate the impact of external linkages (such as return migrants, multinational enterprises, and interregional co-inventor networks) on innovation and regional diversification both in China and Europe.
+Please find my publications on [Google Scholar](https://scholar.google.com/citations?hl=nl&user=gabVn1UAAAAJ) and contact me through Email (y.qiao@uu.nl).

 ## Education Background